pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 913 A Little Confused

+At this moment I am was confused, I don't know how growth my knowledge and my personal career in software engineering, I am currently reading a book of Design Patterns, but I don't know maybe need learn another thing.

 ##### Day 912 Working Seriously

 I have a lot of task to do in the work, well I think that the time that me spend learning design